MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Labs/LAB[PL-400]_Lab09_Plugins.md

                 {
                     throw new ArgumentNullException(nameof(localPluginContext));
                 }

-		var context = localPluginContext.PluginExecutionContext;
             }

-4. Get the target Table reference, Table, set status reason to lock, and update the permit record.
+1. Get the target Table reference, Table, set status reason to lock, and update the permit record.

 	- Get the target **Table Reference** and **Table**.
 Add the below code inside the Execute method.